Install BDsensor

 - Please note that SB2040 cannot use BDsensor

-- Please note that SHT36 needs to connect BDsensor's CLK/SCL (Input) to the high voltage input port, and connect the jumper
+- Please note that SHT36 requires connecting BDsensor's CLK/SCL (Input) to a high-voltage input port and the jumper should be connected.

-- BDsensor's CKL and SDA lines can be connected to any GPIO pin on the circuit board.
-You can also connect the BD sensor cable directly to the Bltouch port, for example:
+- BDsensor's CLK and SDA lines can be connected to any GPIO pin on the board.
+You can also directly connect the BD sensor cable to the BLtouch port, for example:

 BLtouch | BDsensor